titu1994/Image-Super-Resolution/README.md

 Implementation of Image Super Resolution CNN in Keras from the paper
 <i><a href="https://arxiv.org/pdf/1501.00092v3.pdf">Image Super-Resolution Using Deep Convolutional Networks</a></i>.

-Also contains models that outperforms the above mentioned model, termed Expanded Super Resolution, Denoiseing Auto Encoder SRCNN which outperforms both of the above models and Deep Denoise SR which is under development.
+Also contains models that outperforms the above mentioned model, termed Expanded Super Resolution, Denoiseing Auto Encoder SRCNN which outperforms both of the above models and Deep Denoise SR, which with certain limitations, outperforms all of the above.

 ## Setup
 Since it uses deconvolutions, which are available only in the master branch of Keras and Theano at the moment, the requirements are as follows: